DWP watchdog seeks 'urgent reassurance' over pension credit capacity

 21 Oct 2024

-The SSAC has asked the DWP for “urgent reassurance that sufficient resources are being put in place to ensure that the average processing time for successful claims will not increase this autumn”.
+The SSAC has asked DWP for “urgent reassurance that sufficient resources are being put in place to ensure that the average processing time for successful claims will not increase this autumn”.

-For pensioners who receive Child Tax Credits, the watchdog warned that there is a risk some may be financially disadvantaged if they move to Pension Credit too soon.
-The Child Tax Credit is ending in April 2025.
-Recipients are being gradually moved over to Universal Credit or Pension Credit but need to wait for a migration notice to do so.
+For pensioners who receive child tax credits, the watchdog warned that there is a risk some may be financially disadvantaged if they move to pension credit too soon.
+The child tax credit is ending in April 2025.
+Recipients are being gradually moved over to Universal Credit or pension credit but need to wait for a migration notice to do so.
 Pensioners moving beforehand would lose their right to transitional protection.

 CSW understands that DWP has not yet responded to the SSAC's recommendations but intends to do so.